abyrd/biofeed/README.md

 ## Bluetooth Low Energy
 Bluetooth Low Energy (BLE) is a completely separate standard from classic Bluetooth.
 BLE Servers advertise their presence every so often.
 They may advertise frequently after some kind of interaction, then back off to save energy.

-It has a data rate of 100kbit to 1Mbit per second.
+BLE has a data rate of 100kbit to 1Mbit per second.
 This is not sufficient for transmitting voice, but fine for many other purposes.
 It uses very little energy.
 Some devices like the H10 can run for one or two years on a single cell battery.

 BLE has several pairing procedures.
 Some devices Just Work (this is apparently the technical name), while others rely on passkey entry to flout Man In The Middle (MITM) attacks.
 The H10 seems to "just work".
 Connections begin in Security Mode 1, Level 1 (no authentication and no encryption) and can then be upgraded to any security level.
 [1]